Counseling Psychology (PsyD)

 Get started on your Journey

-NOTE: Due to the pandemic, the GRE exam requirements will be waived for Fall 2022 PsyD applicants.
+NOTE: Due to the pandemic, the GRE exam requirements will be waived for Fall 2022, 2023 and 2024 PsyD applicants.

 The Our Lady of the Lake University Psychology Department offers the Doctor of Psychology (PsyD) degree with a concentration in Counseling Psychology that trains graduates for the independent practice of assessment and intervention with individuals, groups, families and couples.